-As a new face to CADA Design, this year’s Retail Design Expo was a fascinating experience, and a great insight into emerging British Design.
+This year’s Retail Design Expo was a fascinating experience.
+Above all, it was a great insight into emerging British Design.

-Jason Holloway (Founder of Universal Design Studio) spoke passionately about the design of Ace Hotel, Shoreditch that opened in 2013.
-He expressed the importance of creating a building that engages with its audience through spatial design and lighting – How intimate cubby holes should coincide with bright open spaces to offer a dynamic that will cater to your every need.
+Jason Holloway (Founder of Universal Design Studio) spoke about the design of Ace Hotel, Shoreditch that opened in 2013.
+Expressing the importance of creating a building that engages with its audience through spatial design and lighting.
+For instance, how intimate cubby holes should coincide with bright open spaces to offer a dynamic catering to all needs.

 On Wednesday Tim Greenhalgh (Chairman & Chief Creative Officer) from FITCH spoke about culture and the importance of adapting international designs to suit its key audience.
-This is also something greatly important to CADA and highly relevant to the recent work we have been doing in Asia.
+This is important to CADA and highly relevant to the recent work we have been doing in Asia.

 It was a fantastic 2 days and we are looking forward to next year already.